mvxcvi/browserid-rails/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Future Work

+* In the future, it would be nice to have a generator to create routes and session controller skeletons.
+This would simplify setup and integration with new apps quite a bit.
+* Another to-do item is to incorporate the Persona branding assets and add more helpers for generating login buttons.